-7 steps to targeting the right people with the right pages: introduction to Landing Pages
+7 steps to targeting the right people: introduction to Landing Pages

 Landing Pages are the ultimate fusion of SEO and marketing segmentation.
 Landing Pages enhance the efficiency of your SEM campaigns, Social Media strategies and SEO efforts.
 But what exactly are Landing Pages and how do they work?